 If the travelers are unintentionally or unpredictably late for public transport or transport arranged by Greenland Travel and must therefore subsequently catch up with their itinerary, we advise them to buy insurance covering late arrival and changed departure time.
 This insurance policy is valid at the beginning and the end of their tour and must also be purchased at the time of booking.

 Finally, a travel insurance policy will protect the travelers and their luggage during the trip.
 Often, travelers already have this policy through their credit card or their own insurance company.

 No special vaccinations are required to travel to Greenland.

-When your customers receive their itinerary and travel documents, you should ensure that they check that dates and times on the ticket are as expected.
+When you receive your clients’ itinerary and travel documents, you should check that dates and times on the ticket are as expected.
 Also check that the names in the travel documents match the names in their passport.
 If you or they find any discrepancies, please contact Greenland Travel.

 All departure and arrival times are local times.

 Greenland is four hours behind European Central Time, so when it is 4 PM in Central Europe, it is 12 noon in Western Greenland and in the Tasiilaq area on the east coast.
 Greenland is 2 hours ahead of EST.

 Prior to your travelers’ departure, you will receive vouchers for those services that need it.
 Please be aware that not all of our suppliers need vouchers anymore.